 Employees must refer all requests, written and verbal, for references and verifications of employment to Human Resources.
-No other manager, supervisor or employee is authorized to release references for current or former employees.
+No other manager, supervisor, or employee is authorized to release references for current or former employees.

-CADA discloses only the dates of employment and the title of the last position held of the former employee.
-If authorized, CADA also will inform prospective employers of the amount of salary or
+CADA discloses only the dates of employment and the title of the last position held of the former employee. .